 We were able to enjoy deep relaxation with breath work and crystal bowl sound healing sessions.
 These took place throughout the day and were the perfect way to unwind with the sound of the ocean waves in the background.
 We were also moving and grooving to some soul-shaking ecstatic dance and movement classes.

 While attendees took place in all of the engaging activities, there was also acupuncture, CBD tea, vitamin patches, CBD massages, and other natural therapies to take advantage of.
+However when looking for pain remedies, then you can check out this CBD Pain Cream Bottle here for great help!
 You could learn the ways of the Rastafari with jungle hikes to freshwater springs and 4:20 farm to cook meals.
 There were introductions to sacred plant medicines of the rainforests that naturally expand your consciousness and awareness within a ceremonial setting.
 All of these offerings were great opportunities to try new things in a safe and structured environment.

 When the sun went down, the musical festivities came to life.
 It was a unique experience; each night took place at a different venue, including some secret locations along the seven-mile beach.
 This got everyone out and about exploring the west side of Jamaica, which has so much to see and do.
 The main music venues were Irie Soul Beach at Woodstock, Push Cart at the Rockhouse Hotel, Miss Lily’s at Skylark Hotel, and The Caves Hotel.
 All venues had a perfect beachy atmosphere and environment.